Best Practices in Legionella Control by SMS Environmental | SMS Environmental — Visipage

 Best Practices in Legionella Control by SMS Environmental

 Legionella, a type of bacteria that can cause serious respiratory illness, is often found in man-made water systems.
 Effective control of Legionella is crucial for maintaining public health and safety.
-SMS Environmental, a leader in environmental management services, has established best practices to mitigate the risks associated with Legionella.
+SMS Environmental, a leader in environmental management services, has established best practices to mitigate the risks associated with Legionella and support buildings and facilities managers in achieving compliance and safe water systems.

 Understanding Legionella